How To Enjoy Motherhood Instead of Just Surviving It - Baby Chick

 Image via hollybollingerphoto.com

-And if you were spying on us, you would have thought I was trying to feed them dog poop.
-Maybe that may have gone over better, given it would have invited potty talk at the dinner table.
+If you were spying on us, you would have thought I was trying to feed them dog poop.
+Maybe that would have gone over better, given that it would have invited potty talk at the dinner table.
 And you would have thought this because the dinner meltdowns were real last night.

-So real I wanted to flee the scene.
-But I wasn’t sure I could make it out alive, or at least without tripping with so many of my sons dramatically laid out on the tile floor.
+So real, I wanted to flee the scene.
+But I wasn’t sure I could make it out alive, or at least without tripping over so many of my sons dramatically laid out on the tile floor.

 Are You Enjoying Motherhood?

-So let me ask: “Have you been enjoying motherhood lately?
+So let me ask: “Have you been enjoying life as a mom lately?”
 And I’m not asking, “Do you love your kids?”
 Because I know you do.
 No. I’m asking you to ask yourself, “Am I able to enjoy being a mom?”
 And if the answer is no, before guilt ensues, I want to suggest that your expectations may be what is getting in the way.

 And then we form our judgments of good mothers based on sweet scenes from movies or watching a cute mom at a restaurant with all her little ducklings sitting perfectly through a meal.
 And we think, “One day, I want that!”

-But what we don’t know is that twenty seconds before walking into that restaurant, that same perfect mother had just had an epic meltdown with her kids about their rowdy behavior.
-She threatened them with taking away their trip to Disney the following day.
+But what we don’t know is that, twenty seconds before walking into that restaurant, the same perfect mother had just had an epic meltdown with her kids over their rowdy behavior.
+She threatened to take away their trip to Disney the following day.
 “If you cannot just sit through one blessed meal in a restaurant without someone having a fit, I’ll cancel our flight before you can say, Mickey!”
 But we, of course, didn’t see that part back in our pre-kid days.
 We just saw the sitting still part and formed our expectations.

 Sound crazy?
 Maybe.
 But true?!
 I think yes.
 And it certainly seems ironic that we let our definition of motherhood be formed before we’re even mothers.
 I wouldn’t feel comfortable learning to fly a plane simply by watching a pilot do it from afar.
 Nor would I want to cut someone’s hair just by watching someone else do it.
 So why would I assume I know what motherhood should look like before I’m a mother?
 That is just silly.
-That way of thinking makes us feel like we’re not doing it right, which steals our joy as mothers.
+That way of thinking makes us feel like we’re not doing it right, which steals our ability to appreciate the moment.
 And that’s more than just silly.
 That’s sad.

 My Secret for Enjoying Motherhood